JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 At this stage, I've converted text documents into vectors that represent concepts and an associated strength.
 This strength is simply a count of how many times a concept appears in the document.
 Some concepts are quite strong in all vectors so they don't contribute to my clustering efforts, and documents of varying lengths have varying strengths of repetition.
 Therefore, I apply Term-Frequency-Inverse-Term-Frequency to normalize the strengths of the concepts and lower the strength of concepts that occur across many documents.
-The strength of the concept is lowered in proportion to the number of documents that contain it -- the more documents contain a concept, the larger its decrease in strength.
+The strength of the concept is lowered in proportion to the number of documents that contain it -- the more documents contain a concept, the larger the decrease in strength.

-Having a 'normalized' set of vectors, I proceeded to cluster them.
+Having a 'normalized' set of vectors, I proceed to cluster them.

 ### Clustering

 I implemented the K-Means algorithm to cluster similar documents.
 My algorithm converges quickly due to a conscious choice of initial centroids.
+This choice is arived at using a metric I refer to as the minimum distance -- In Cartesian space, we can measure the minimum distance between two points as the length of the straight line connecting them.
+This length is called the Euclidean Distance.

-Namely, I take the set of vectors generated in the previous part, add them together, and divide by the size of that set to obtain the *average vector*.
+With this in mind, I take the set of vectors generated in the previous part, add them together, and divide by the size of that set to obtain the *average vector*.
 The first centroid is then chosen to be the vector whose minimum distance to the *average vector* is maximized.
 I choose centroid k-1 by finding the vector whose minimum distance from centroid k is maximized.
 Now that I have two centroids, I compute the distance between every vector in the set to the two centroids.
 Centroid k-2 is chosen to be the vector whose minimum distance to centroid k and k-1 is maximized.
 This process continues until k initial centroids are obtained.